cysouw/diathesis/text/c03_summaryDia.md

 ### *Dativ Antipassiv* {#sec:summary-dativ-antipassiv}

 The unmarked ~~Dativ Antipassiv~~ (full discussion in [@sec:prepositions-dative-antipassive] and subsequent sections) is a diathesis in which a dative argument alternates with a prepositional phrase.
 In a few instances this is attested with a dative without accusative, like with *entfliehen* 'to escape' [@next a].
-More widespread this diathesis is found with verbs like *berichten* 'to report' [@next b] that allow for both an accusative and a dative argument.
+However, this diathesis is more widespread with verbs like *berichten* 'to report' [@next b] that allow for both an accusative and a dative argument.

 ::: ex
 a.
 Er entflieht dem Gefängnis. \